-The pentamer complex is important for CMV entry into a variety of cells, including epithelial cells, while gB is important for entry into all susceptible cells including fibroblasts.
-A vaccine that produces an immune response against both pentamer and gB has the potential to prevent CMV entry into a range of target cell types and thus prevent primary and congenital infections.
+This vaccine produces an immune response against both pentamer and gB that has the potential to prevent CMV entry into a range of target cell types and thus prevent primary and congenital infections.

 Unlike a protein-based vaccine, mRNA-1647 instructs the body’s own cells to manufacture the antigens, resulting in functional antigens that mimic those presented to the immune system by CMV during a natural infection.

 mRNA-1647 Vaccine Dosage

 Clinical studies are on-going to determine the proper vaccine dosage.

 mRNA-1647 Vaccine News